Does Pre-Qualification Affect Your Credit Score?

 How does pre-qualification work?

-Soft inquiries can appear on your credit report, but they do not affect your credit score.
-When you check to see what credit cards you pre-qualify for, the issuer will likely run a soft inquiry.
-You can check to see which cards you pre-qualify for multiple times in a short time span without worrying about a dip in your credit score.
+Soft credit inquiries can appear on your credit report, but they don’t affect your credit score.
+In fact, you can check to see which cards you pre-qualify for multiple times in a short time span without worrying about a dip in your credit score.

-Soft inquiries usually occur when you check your own credit or receive pre-approved offers.
-A hard inquiry generally only takes place when you apply for a loan or credit card.
-A hard inquiry can lower your credit score by a few points for about a year, and many hard inquiries in a short period can signal risk to lenders.
+In contrast, a hard credit inquiry generally only takes place when you apply for a loan or credit card.
+A hard credit inquiry can lower your credit score by a few points for about a year, and many hard credit inquiries in a short period can signal risk to lenders.

 You can pre-qualify for credit cards in two ways: